| EBL DIVISION 1 MEN

 United visiting third placed Rockets.

-The home side began well, with a 25-19 opening quarter, but London were hitting their shots better, and edged into a 42-44 lead by the half.
+The home side began well, with a 25-19 opening quarter, but London were

 With EJ Harrison injured, Reading were having to rely on the inside work